Sett11/dc-verifier/CONTRIBUTING.md

 3. Maintainers will review for:
    - Code quality and adherence to standards
    - Test coverage (unit and integration tests)
-   - Documentation completeness (README, AUDIT_REPORT, CHANGELOG)
+   - Documentation completeness (README, CHANGELOG)
    - Performance considerations
    - Proper use of progress bars for long operations
    - Configuration validation and error handling